sjhuskey/dll-hybrid/README.md

 The file `python/fine_tune_distilmbert.ipynb` was used to fine-tune the [DistilBERT Multilingual Cased](https://huggingface.co/distilbert/distilbert-base-multilingual-cased) model to create a model for matching the names of authors of Latin texts with their Digital Latin Library ID: [sjhuskey/distilbert_multilingual_cased_latin_author_identifier](<https://huggingface.co/sjhuskey/distilbert_multilingual_cased_latin_author_identifier>).

 The file `python/fine_tune_distilmbert_greek.ipynb` was used to fine-tune the [DistilBERT Multilingual Cased](https://huggingface.co/distilbert/distilbert-base-multilingual-cased) model to create a model for labeling names of authors as "Greek" or "Latin", according to the language in which they primarily wrote: [sjhuskey/distilbert_multilingual_cased_greek_latin_classifier](<https://huggingface.co/sjhuskey/distilbert_multilingual_cased_greek_latin_classifier>).

+The file `python/analysis-5.ipynb` is the most recent and complete file for analyzing the output of `python/hybrid.ipynb`, the main notebook for running the models to match authors and titles.

 ### vector_stores